tn-aixpa/rs-deforestation/docs/howto/workflow.md

                      ).after(s1)
 ```

+There is a committed version of this file on the repo.

 ## 6. Register workflow

 Register workflow 'pipeline_deforestation' in the project.
+In the following step, we register the workflow using the committed version pipeline source code on github repo.
 It is required to update the 'code_src' url with github username and personal access token in the code cell below

 ```python
 workflow = proj.new_workflow(name="pipeline_deforestation", kind="kfp", code_src="git+https://<username>:<personal_access_token>@github.com/tn-aixpa/rs-deforestation", handler="src.deforestation_pipeline:myhandler")
 ```

-Please note that the value of optional parameter 'dataArtifactName' is set to 'data_s2_v2'.
-If you want to log it with different name inside to the platform.
-Update the pipeline code by replacing the string with parameter.
+If you want to modify the pipeline source code, either update the existing version on github repo or register the pipeline with local version of python source file generated in prevous step for e.g. the value of parameter 'dataArtifactName' is optional and set to 'data_s2_v2' in committed version on githubt.
+If you want to log it with different name inside to the platform, create/update the pipeline code locally by replacing the string with parameter followed by the registration as shown below.
-In the following step we will register the workflow using the committed version of github repo.
-If you want to modify the pipeline source code, either update the existing versino on github repo or register the pipeline with local version of python source file.

 ```python
 workflow = proj.new_workflow(name="pipeline_deforestation", kind="kfp", code_src= "deforestation_pipeline.py", handler = "myhandler")
 ```

 ## 7. Build workflow